Tell Your Electric Utility You Support an Equitable Rate Design

 The Minnesota Public Utility Commission has approved important discounts for low-income customers so that the flat rate structure change doesn’t disadvantage them.
 These discount protections need to be continued and supported, to ensure that low-income customers do not bear an inequitable brunt of cost increases.
 An ongoing issue, however, is that the low-income discount applies to people enrolled in the government’s Energy Assistance program, but most people who qualify are not actually enrolled.

-Meanwhile, in its latest rate hike request filed in November 2021, Minnesota Power is proposing a new mechanism, by which a drop in power usage by large industry—and the resulting loss in the utility’s revenue —would be automatically made up by increasing the rates for residential and commercial customers, without the scrutiny of a rate case proceeding.
+Meanwhile, in its latest rate hike request filed in November 2021, Minnesota Power proposed a new mechanism, by which a drop in power usage by large industry—and the resulting loss in the utility’s revenue —would be automatically made up by increasing the rates for residential and commercial customers, without the scrutiny of a rate case proceeding.
 The taconite mines and paper mills use almost three times the amount of electricity used by residential and commercial customers.
 Therefore, for example, a 10% drop in big industry usage would cause a 30% increase in other customers’ rates.

 As Minnesota Power moves from the inverted block rate to a flat rate structure, protections for low-income customers should be continued and the low-income discount made easier to obtain.
 And, residential customers should not bear the costs of loss in industry energy usage.